 He lived in NYC for 13 years, but he said “I got really tired of New York City.
 I needed a break.”
 Toward the end of that time he was coming up to Easton two to three weekends a month.
 In July 2014 he had a conversation with John Stasio.
 “I told him how I was feeling, and then after that I spoke to Dennis and he told me they were looking for someone to help Freddy at the Front Desk.”
 Gradually Freddy moved on to do more marketing work, and Miguel became Front Desk Manager – a job he enjoyed very much, being the cheerful speaker with just a trace of a beautiful Latino accent that you're very likely to hear when you first call Easton Mountain.
-He has since changed positions, still being the cheerful speaker with a trace of a beautiful Latino accent that you’re likely to hear at Easton Mountain, serving as the General Manager.
+He currently serves as the General Manager.